wp-plugins/ultimate-maintenance-mode/readme.txt

 Tested up to: 3.3
 Stable tag: 1.4.1

-Displays a screenshot of your website with an overlayed window and the reason your site is down.
+Work on your website behinds the scenes while you display a Maintenance Mode page to your visitors.

 == Description ==